 We descended back to Lower Town via the Stone Gate, which also serves as a chapel.
 There were shrines and candles lit throughout.
 Upon exiting, we walked past the Statue of St. George and the Dragon, set among flowers and against a wall crawling with vines.
 It was all quite beautiful.

-Lower Town is more sprawling.
+Lower Town is more sprawling than Upper Town.
 Its streets and buildings are bigger and it’s where the major museums and cultural attractions are.
-We thought about going to the Mimara Museum or the Modern Gallery, but it was such an incredibly nice day out, we really just wanted to stay outside.
+We thought about going to the Mimara Museum or the Modern Gallery, but it was such an incredibly nice day, we really just wanted to stay outside.
 So we did what we do best… we walked and wandered, looking at buildings, stopping to sit in parks, and just enjoying the city.

 We had a delicious lunch at Vallis Aurea.
 It is located in the Lower Town, on the same street as the funicular to the Upper Town, but isn’t touristy at all.
 They offer a really great, inexpensive lunch special with a few options.
 We were happy to have hearty Croatian food during our one day there.

-Even though it was a lot for a day-trip (even the border control guards looked at us funny), we are glad we made it to Zagreb.
-It’s a great city with so much to see and do.
+Even though it was a lot for one day (even the border control guards looked at us funny), we are glad we made our day trip from Ljubljana to Zagreb.
+Zagreb is a great city with so much to see and do.
 We’ll definitely be back for another visit there and to see more of Croatia.